bowman2001/perplexdoc/content/doc/basic/linebreak/index.md

 : break lines hard.
 {.dl-loose}

-If we change the line-breaking from CommonMark’s way to GitHub’s, Hugo still recognizes the CommonMark breaks, when `hardWraps` is set to `true`.
+If we change the line-breaking from CommonMark’s way to GitHub’s, Hugo still recognizes the CommonMark breaks.
 We don’t need to replace them.
-But we need to remove all simple breaks, because they are now also treated as intentional line breaks.
+But we need to remove all simple breaks because they are now also treated as intentional line breaks.

 ### What now?